sadiqshifa/RMAS/README.md

-# Sadiq Shifa | Building with LLMs
+# Sadiq Shifa | Building Practical Systems with AI

 I use LLMs to build working tools, not just talk about what they could theoretically do.
 This repo's featured project, the **Risk Management LLM